 Project Greensand is maturing one of the most progressed carbon capture and storage projects inside Danish jurisdiction and targets the development of CO2 storage capacity offshore Denmark based on reusing discontinued offshore oil and gas fields for permanent CO2 storage.

-Project Greensand is currently validating the technical and commercial feasibility of permanent CO2 storage in depleted oil and gas reservoirs in the danish part of the North Sea, starting with the Nini Field.
+Project Greensand is currently validating the technical and commercial feasibility of permanent CO2 storage in depleted oil and gas reservoirs in the Danish of the North Sea, starting with the Nini West Field.

-The project has received support from the Energy Technology Development and Demonstration Program (EUDP) via the Danish Energy Agency, to conduct all the initial technical validation studies.
-The study was kicked of in June 2020 and will be finalized end of 2021.
+The Phase 1 of the project has received support from the Energy Technology Development and Demonstration Program (EUDP) via the Danish Energy Agency, to conduct all the initial technical validation studies.
+The study was kicked off in June 2020 and will be finalized in the end of 2021.

-Project Greensand is led by INEOS Oil & Gas Denmark and has two other commercial partners, Wintershall DEA and Maersk Driling.
-The project have GEUS (Geological Survey of Denmark and Greenland) as research partner.
+Project Greensand is led by INEOS Energy and has two other commercial partners, Wintershall Dea and Maersk Driling.
+The project has GEUS (Geological Survey of Denmark and Greenland) as research partner.

 The mission to store CO2 beneath the Danish North Sea has cleared the first major hurdle after the intended subsea reservoir was confirmed feasible for CO2 injection by independent certification body DNV GL to the endorsement of Danish authorities.

 The consortium partners, INEOS O&G DK, Wintershall Dea, Maersk Drilling and GEUS as a research partner, are conducting thorough scientific testing on discontinued oil & gas fields in Denmark to answer the critical question: Can CO2 be safely & permanently stored underneath the seabed?